openshift/installer/Documentation/dev/node-bootstrap-flow.md

    * pushing from terraform file/remote-exec (SSH)
    * pulling from private cloud stores (S3 buckets)
 3. if needed, a node reboot is triggered to apply systemd-wide changes and to clean container runtime datadir
-4. `kubelet.service` picks up the `kubelet.env` file and actually starts the kubelet as a rkt-fly service.

 Additionally, only on one of the master nodes the following kubernetes bootstrapping happens: